artsy/orbs/README.md

 ## Getting Started

-All our orbs are `.yml` files that are stored in `src/<orb-name>/<orb-name>.yml`.
+Orb files are stored in `src/<orb-name>/<orb-name>.yml`.
 The nested directory is so that every orb can have associated documentation beside it.

 ## Versioning